 Description: The Snows were a Hernando County, Florida family who owned the plantation Snow Hill, later renamed Chinsegut Hill.
 The contents of the collection include correspondence, financial records, promissory notes, bills of sale, deeds, receipts, and other business records dating from 1826 to 1873, with the bulk of these records pertaining to the transactions of William H. Mein, Francis H. Ederington, and Precious Ederington.
 Includes an Indian patrol warrant and original transaction records for the sale of enslaved people.

 USF Department of Anthropology African Americans in Florida Project

 Description: The USF Department of Anthropology African Americans in Florida Project primarily consists of materials gathered by the USF Department of Anthropology to support its African Americans in Florida research project.
 The collection also includes files of the department’s Central Avenue Legacies Project, a study of Tampa’s historic African American business district.
 Comprising the collection are oral history audio cassettes and transcripts, photographs, newspaper clippings, reproductions of journal articles, book chapters, theses and dissertations, and copies of state, city and federal documents.
 Also included are materials originally created and/or collected by the CETA Black History of Tampa Project, a federally-funded research project that took place in 1977 – 1978 under the direction of Otis Anthony.

 Florida Slave Narratives

-Description: Compiled from 1926-1936, this collection of written interviews will give students the opportunity to experience history at a personal level, through the words of elderly African Americans who spent their own childhood and teenage years as slaves.
+Description: Written interviews of elderly African Americans who were enslaved during their childhood and teenage years.
 The narratives are presented with the permission and cooperation of the Florida Historical Society, owner of the original set of typed documents.